dimo414/prompt.gem/README.md

   example if you're often working in `/home/username/workspace/importantproject` you could add the pattern `"s|^${HOME}/workspace/importantproject|IP|"` to shorten the `PWD` in your prompt to `IP/some/subdirectory`.
-* `ENV_INFO`: an array of commands to execute, whos output will be included in the prompt after the `PWD`.
-This lets you display whatever extra information you might want in your prompt, without fiddling with the prompt itself.
-Generally this will be functions defined in other gems and added to `ENV_INFO` in their `environment.sh`.
+* `ENV_INFO`: an array of commands to execute, whose output will be included in the prompt after the `PWD`.
+This lets you display whatever extra information you might want without fiddling with the prompt itself.
+In addition to the functions provided in `env_functions.sh` Gems that integrate with prompt.gem can provide their own functions and modify `ENV_INFO` directly, or you can manually add commands in your `local.conf.sh`.

-  See the `env_functions.sh` file for some useful functions to add to this array out of the box.
+## Warning

+This gem takes advantage of the Bash's `DEBUG` trap in order to record how long commands take, overriding any previous trap you may have installed.
+In most cases this is fine, but if other parts of your environment start behaving strangely you may need to disable this functionality.

+Set `CAPTURE_COMMAND_TIMES=false` in your `local.conf.sh` to do so.